FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/profile-tool/Profile Tool.rst

 .. image:: ../../img/Profile-Tool/profil004.png

-The raster that is created is a temporary layer called *Rasterize*.
+The raster that is created is a temporary layer called Rasterize.
-This layer should be saved to a permanent layer using the QGIS *Save As* feature.
+This layer should be saved to a permanent layer using the QGIS Save As feature.
 This feature is found by right clicking the layer.

 .. image:: ../../img/Profile-Tool/profil005.png